 When to Talk to a Workers Comp Attorney

-Sometimes there are clues that your employer might be guilty of workers comp fraud.
+Sometimes there are clues that your employer might be guilty of workers comp fraud and you may want to look into consulting with a workers’ compensation lawyer.
 If you are injured on the job, your employer is required to provide you with a workers comp claim form.
 If that doesn’t happen or your employer asks you not to file a claim, it could be because he hasn’t gotten the insurance coverage required by law.

 Your employer might offer you a lump sum settlement in return for not filing a workers comp claim.
 If you accept and your injury ends up costing more than expected to treat, you could end up with a pile of medical bills you can’t pay.

 Don’t do as he asks.
-Instead, schedule an appointment with a workers comp attorney right away.
+Instead, schedule an appointment with a work comp lawyer right away.
 You only have a certain amount of time to file a claim.
 An attorney can help you determine what steps to take to get compensation for your work-related illness or injury.

 If your employer does not have workers compensation insurance, you may be able to sue him for a personal injury.
 Unlike workers comp, a personal injury claim may also include pain and suffering for the emotional distress caused by your injuries.
 Punitive damage might also be awarded to punish your employer for failing to follow the law.

 If you suspect you’ve been a victim or workers compensation fraud, contact The House of Workers Comp.
-We’ll evaluate your case, help you understand your rights, and help you maximize your compensation.
+Our San Diego work injury lawyers will evaluate your case, help you understand your rights, and help you maximize your compensation.